neondatabase/website/content/docs/connect/connect-from-any-app.md

 ## Connection examples

 The **Connection Details** widget on the **Neon Dashboard** also provides connection examples for different programming languages and application frameworks, constructed for the branch, database, and role that you select.
-Click **connection examples**  in the **Connection Details** widget to view or copy the examples.

 ![Language and framework connection examples](/docs/connect/code_connection_examples.png)